Updated August 25, 2022

-This summer is all about the staycation, which means many of us will be taking the chance to travel with our pets in tow.
-And why not?
+Still all about the staycation?
+If you're keen to travel with your pets in tow, it's a good bet!
 They’re part of the family after all, and the UK has plenty of dog-friendly options your four-legged friend will love – and all you’ll have to do is load up the car and hit the road!

 The northern half of this coastal county is a paradise for four-legged friends, who can chase sticks across its wide golden beaches before accompanying owners to one of the many dog-friendly restaurants and pubs in the area.
 Many of the beaches in and around the popular beach town of Newquay are dog-friendly all year round, although we suggest venturing to nearby Holywell Bay, where canine companions can paddle in streams and sniff their way around the towering sand dunes.